andy-schulz/thekla/docs/features/web_and_mobile/QUESTIONS.md

 ## RemoteFileLocation

-Upload a file to the selenium server and ret the remote file location.
-This location can then be entered into the
+the question uploads a file to the selenium server and returns the remote file location.
+This location can then be entered into an input field to test the upload functionality of a site.

 ### Ability
 {: .no_toc }